agung96tm/rc4/README.md

 $rc4_example = new crptoRC4('123123');<br />
 <br />

-// if you wont to change key<br />
+// if you want to change key<br />
 // $rc4_example->setKey('321321');<br />
 <br />